brodyck/misc/virtualization-stuff/README.md

+My laptop can do GPU passthrough, but it's a matter of figuring out how to get there with a Windows guest.
+Goal is to delete Windows.

-Spoiler alert: Nvidia actively writes their drivers to detect when someone uses GPU passthrough on a non-workstation card.
-This whole process works simply with a Linux guest.
+Nvidia actively writes their drivers to detect when you try GPU passthrough on a non-workstation card **on Windows.** This whole process works simply with a Linux guest.
+So simply.

-My laptop can do GPU passthrough, but it's a matter of figuring out the configuration or code needed to change to get it to work.

 These are a few test configs I've saved, and some little shortcuts I've made.

-Goal is to delete windows.
-I'd love to figure this out, but I've gotta get other stuff done.
+---

+My laptop doesn't match the configurations specified in the articles below, so I can't follow any guides.
+It takes a lot of time to test these things.
+I haven't finished yet.

 Here's a github gist with documentation of GPU passthrough for gaming: https://gist.github.com/Misairu-G/616f7b2756c488148b7309addc940b28